VeryElusive/game-hack/README.md

 Alongside the cheat, code which I will not publish as it is still being used in other pay cheat software and exploits windows vulnerabilities, I coded a DLL loader in modern C++, which loads the cheat into the game.
 In tandem with this, I also coded a server backend, and kernel driver (both also in modern C++), and I also created a website with Xenforo forum software.

-NOTE: I have remove all the code that is not mine (including the valve SDK stuff, even though I reverse engineered it all myself), as I want this to be a showcase of MY programming talent.
+NOTE: I have remove all the code that is not mine (including the valve SDK stuff, even though I reverse engineered it all myself), as I want this to be a showcase of MY code.

 Below is a showcase of the hack (also includes a video of the website, loader client and loader server backend):